-Please make sure to fill out a pledge card for 2020, which can be found in the Narthex (that’s the front room when you first walk into the church in the bell tower).
+Please make sure to fill out a pledge card, which can be found in the Narthex (that’s the front room when you first walk into the church in the bell tower) or church office.
 It’s important that you fill out this card and drop it in the offering plate or mail it to the church office.
 These cards help us plan our fiscal budget, and it helps the priest know what ministries you’re most interested in so that he can call on you to help out!

 We want you to be involved in the Church in ways that are meaningful and uplifting to your spiritual life.
 And filling out a pledge card is an easy and simple way to get started.

 As Christians, part of our responsibility is to give our time to the Church.
 One way we do this is by attending worship services.
 Another way might be volunteering for one or more of our many ministries.
 Whether it’s the choir, altar guild, Hope House, the community garden or a new ministry that you feel called to, there are plenty of ways to spend your time for the up-building of the Kingdom of God.
 On the pledge card, just indicate which ministries you’re interested in so that we can give you more information.

 Do you have a special talent that you would like to share with the parish?
 Maybe you’re really good with numbers.
 Or maybe you’re a great singer!
 Perhaps you enjoy repetitive tasks like folding bulletins.
 Whatever special talent you have, we want to hear about it if you’re willing to share it with us!

 The sharing of our talents is yet another way we contribute to the stewardship of Mother Church.